whalehub/awesome-stars/README.md

 - [monero-project/monero](https://github.com/monero-project/monero) - Monero: the secure, private, untraceable cryptocurrency
 - [kefir500/apk-editor-studio](https://github.com/kefir500/apk-editor-studio) - Powerful yet easy to use APK editor for PC and Mac.
 - [MrMC/mrmc](https://github.com/MrMC/mrmc) - MrMC Main Repository - By using this code you agree to follow the GPLv2 license.
+- [microsoft/DirectML](https://github.com/microsoft/DirectML) - DirectML is a high-performance, hardware-accelerated DirectX 12 library for machine learning.
+DirectML provides GPU acceleration for common machine learning tasks across a broad range of supported hardware and drivers, including all DirectX 12-capable GPUs from vendors such as AMD, Intel, NVIDIA, and Qualcomm.
 - [IBM/fhe-toolkit-ios](https://github.com/IBM/fhe-toolkit-ios) - IBM Fully Homomorphic Encryption Toolkit For iOS
 - [IBM/fhe-toolkit-macos](https://github.com/IBM/fhe-toolkit-macos) - IBM Homomorphic Encryption Toolkit For MacOS
 - [IBM/fhe-toolkit-linux](https://github.com/IBM/fhe-toolkit-linux) - IBM Fully Homomorphic Encryption Toolkit For Linux.
 This toolkit is a Linux based Docker container that demonstrates computing on encrypted data without decrypting it!
 The toolkit ships with two demos including a fully encrypted Machine Learning inference with a Neural Network and a Privacy-Preserving key-value search.